Kate Silverton: BBC News

 From 2005 until December 2007, Silverton was a presenter on BBC News 24 and also a regular relief presenter for BBC Breakfast.

 In December 2007, she was named as the presenter of the BBC News 8 p.m. summary, a 90-second round-up of the news shown on BBC One, which she presented for two months.
 She presented the BBC News at One from February to August 2008, whilst main presenter Sophie Raworth was on maternity leave.

 BBC Scotland apologised to viewers in August 2010, after Silverton swore at the end of a news bulletin on live television.
 Viewers in Scotland were the only ones who heard the words.
 A spokesman for BBC Scotland said: "Kate thought she was off-air at the time.
 The microphones hadn't been faded down and the mistake only went out in Scotland."

 Silverton took maternity leave in October 2011, and returned to the News at One in April 2012.
 Until May 2012, she was the deputy presenter of the BBC News at One, presenting on Mondays and when main presenter Sophie Raworth was unavailable.
 Sian Williams later took over this role.
 Silverton returned to the deputy role in October 2013 to cover for Williams' leave.
-However, Williams later left the BBC so Silverton regained her role.
+Williams later left the BBC so Silverton regained her role.

 Other BBC projects

-On 1 April 2008, alongside the historian Dan Snow, she presented live coverage of the celebrations held at RAF Fairford for the 90th Birthday of the Royal Air Force.
+On 1 April 2008, alongside the historian Dan Snow, she presented live coverage of the celebrations held at RAF Fairford for the 90th anniversary of the Royal Air Force.
 In 2008, Silverton joined the presenting team for Big Cat Diary on BBC One.
-She co-presented coverage of New Year Live aboard HMS Belfast in London on 31 December 2008 on BBC One with Nick Knowles.
+On 31 December 2008 she co-presented coverage of New Year Live aboard HMS Belfast in London on BBC One with Nick Knowles.

 In April 2009, she appeared as a mentor in the BBC Two series The Speaker, offering her advice on good storytelling and public speaking.

 In May 2009, she presented a documentary called 10 Things You Need to Know About Sleep, which looked at different ways to deal with insomnia.

 From 2010, she presented the Sunday morning show on BBC Radio 5 Live, running from 09:30 to 11:00.

-In June 2012, Silverton interviewed Prince William, Duke of Cambridge, who called for a halt to the killing of rhinos for their horns in Africa.
+In June 2012, Silverton interviewed William, Prince of Wales, who called for a halt to the killing of rhinos for their horns in Africa.
 Silverton has also acted as a stand-in presenter for the Radio Four series Last Word.